 15A NCAC 13B .0534 GENERAL REQUIREMENTS FOR C&DLF FACILITIES AND UNITS

-(a) Applicability.
-Permits issued by the Division for C&DLF facilities and units shall be subject to the general requirements set forth in this Rule.
+(a) Permits issued by the Division for C&DLF facilities and units shall be subject to the general requirements set forth in this Rule.

 (b) Terms of the Permit.
 The Solid Waste Management Permit shall incorporate requirements necessary to comply with this Subchapter and the North Carolina Solid Waste Management Act including the provisions of this Paragraph.

 (E) Need to Halt or Reduce Activity.
-It shall not be a defense for a permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of the permit.
+It shall not be a defense for a permittee in an enforcement action to claim that it would have been necessary to halt or reduce the permitted activity to maintain compliance with the conditions of the permit.

 (F) Permit Actions.
-The permit may be modified, reissued, revoked, suspended or terminated in accordance with G.S.
+The permit may be modified, reissued, revoked, suspended, or terminated in accordance with G.S.
 130A-23.
 The filing of a request by the permittee for a permit modification, or a notification of planned changes or anticipated noncompliance, does not stay any existing permit condition.

 (I) Proper Operation and Maintenance.
-The permittee must at all times properly operate and maintain all facilities and systems of treatment and control (and related appurtenances) which are installed or used by the permittee to achieve compliance with the conditions of the permit.
-Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate quality assurance procedures.
+The permittee shall at all times operate and maintain all facilities and systems of treatment and control and related appurtenances which are installed or used by the permittee in compliance with the conditions of the permit.
+Proper operation and maintenance includes effective performance, adequate funding, adequate operator staffing and training, and adequate laboratory and process controls, including appropriate quality assurance procedures, in accordance with the conditions of the permit.
 This provision requires the operation of back-up or auxiliary facilities or similar systems only when necessary to achieve compliance with the conditions of the permit.

-(J) Inspection and Entry.
-The permittee must allow the Division or an authorized representative to enter the permittee's premises where a regulated unit(s) or activity is located or conducted, or where records are kept under the conditions of the permit.
-The Division or its authorized representative shall have access in order to copy any records required to be kept under the conditions of the permit.
-The permittee must allow the Division or its authorized representative to inspect any facilities, equipment (including monitoring and control equipment), practices or operations regulated by the Division.
-For the purposes of assuring permit compliance or as otherwise authorized by the Act, the permittee must allow the Division or its authorized representative to sample or monitor, at any location under the operation or control of the permittee, the following: any materials, substances, parameters, soil, groundwater, surface water, gases or ambient air.
-The permittee must allow the Division or its authorized representative to take photographs for the purpose of documenting items of compliance or noncompliance at permitted facilities, or where appropriate to protect legitimate proprietary interests, require the permittee to take such photographs for the Division.
+(J) Inspection.
+The permittee shall allow the Department to enter the permittee's premises where a regulated unit or activity is located or conducted, or where records are kept under the conditions of the permit.
+The Department shall have access to copy any records required to be kept under the conditions of the permit.
+The permittee shall allow the Department to inspect any facilities, equipment including practices, operations, or monitoring and control equipment that are required or regulated by the facility permit or the rules of this Subchapter.
+The permittee shall allow the Department to take photographs for documenting items of compliance or noncompliance at permitted facilities.
+At the request of the Department, the permittee shall take such photographs and submit them to the Department.

 History Note: Authority G.S.
 130A-294;

 Eff.
-January 1, 2007.
+January 1, 2007;